 AA Business Administration Approval

 Waldorf is in the process of applying for registration with the Mississippi Commission on College Accreditation and the Mississippi Commission on Proprietary School and College Registration.

 Waldorf does not have a physical presence in Missouri and is, therefore, not required to be licensed by the Missouri Department of Higher Education.

 Waldorf is accredited by the Higher Learning Commission (HLC) and maintains a Financial Responsibility Composite Score of 3.0.
 This satisfies the requirements of Montana Code Annotated § 20-25-107 and Board of Regents Policy §221.
 Therefore, Waldorf is authorized to offer post-secondary degree programs in the State of Montana.

 Waldorf has no physical presence in Nebraska and is not required to seek authorization to offer online courses or programs.

 Waldorf is not required to be licensed in Nevada by the Commission on Postsecondary Education due to lack of physical presence.
-However, all agents who recruit in Nevada are required to have an agent permit.
-Waldorf will be required to register agents with the Commission.
+However, Waldorf is authorized indefinitely to recruit students and conduct direct advertising within the State of Nevada by the Commission.
+All agents who recruit in Nevada are required by Waldorf to have an agent permit.

 Waldorf offers online education to New Hampshire residents which does not require authorization.